fraxinus1098/3D-VR-Journal-Visualizer/README.md

 - Changed audio mute toggle from spacebar to 'I' key to prevent control conflicts
 - Fixed issue where orbs would freeze when selected in performance-optimized mode
 - Enhanced error handling and resource management
+- Added JSON optimization to reduce file size by removing embeddings

 ## Setup